2004 Australian Grand Prix

-The 2004 Australian Grand Prix (officially the 2004 Foster's Australian Grand Prix) was a Formula One motor race held on 7 March 2004 at the Melbourne Grand Prix Circuit.
+The 2004 Australian Grand Prix (officially the 2004 Foster's Australian Grand Prix) was a Formula One motor race held on 7 March 2004 at the Albert Park Circuit.
 It was Race 1 of 18 in the 2004 FIA Formula One World Championship.
 Michael Schumacher won the race for Ferrari from pole position in dominant fashion, (Note: Michael Schumacher had his fourth career grand slam and his second for Ferrari, having taken pole position, the fastest lap, and won the race by leading every lap.) with his teammate Rubens Barrichello finishing behind him in second.
 This 1–2 finish gave Ferrari a strong 9-point lead in the constructors' standings after just one race.
 Williams and Renault each had both cars finish in the points while McLaren, a team that had enjoyed success in years preceding this, only managed one point, with David Coulthard finishing a lapped 8th.
 The 1-2 finish for Schumacher and Barrichello was the first one-two finish for their Ferrari team since the 2002 Japanese Grand Prix.

 This race marked the first time since the 2001 San Marino Grand Prix that cars competed without using fully-automatic gearboxes and launch control, which were both banned by the FIA after the season.
 The use of traction control was still permitted by the FIA, and would continue to be used over the next three seasons, until being banned for the season.

 This race also marked the 150th Grand Prix race for the McLaren and Mercedes engine partnership since 1995 and the F1 debut of Jaguar driver Christian Klien.

 Report

+Background

+The 2004 Australian Grand Prix took place at the 5.303 km (3.295 mi) Albert Park Circuit in Albert Park, Melbourne, Victoria on 7 March 2004; it was the first round of eighteen in the 2004 Formula One World Championship and the ninth staging of the World Championship Australian Grand Prix at Albert Park.
+The Porsche Michelin Carrera Cup, the Cleanevent Nations Cup, the Formula Ford Track Attack, the Cleanevent Historic Touring Cars, the REV GT Kart Challenge and V8 Supercars held support races during the weekend.

+The event included ten constructors, each with two race drivers.
+Anthony Davidson (British American Racing; BAR), Björn Wirdheim (Jaguar), Ricardo Zonta (Toyota), Timo Glock (Jordan) were the four drivers who drove a third car in only the Friday practice sessions.
+Bas Leinders was entered as Minardi's third driver but was denied an FIA Super Licence by the FIA for his lack of running in a Formula One car.
+Ferrari brought their new F2004 car to the race, unlike what the marque had done in the previous two years.
+Renault focused on reducing the size of the asymmetrically-mounted radiating masses on its R24 car.

 Friday drivers

 The bottom six teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.

-Leinders was entered as Third Driver but was refused a superlicence until he completed the required mileage in an F1 car.
-He satisfied this requirement before the next race.